Long-Term Photometric Consistent Novel View Synthesis with Diffusion Models: Limitations of Autoregressive Sampling

 \section{Limitations of Autoregressive Sampling}

 Our method and the baselines are limited by the use of sequential generation with a fixed budget for conditioning images.
 Regions that become occluded and subsequently disoccluded in a sequence are very likely to change appearance.
 For example, conditioning on one image prevents information about previously disoccluded regions from informing the generation of those same regions beyond one frame.
-Qualitative examples of this phenomenon can be seen in the \webpage\ under the \textbf{Qualitative Results:\ Out-of-Distribution Trajectories} section, with the \textbf{Spin} motion.
+Qualitative examples of this phenomenon can be seen on our project page, \webpage, under the \textbf{RealEstate10K Qualitative Results - Out-of-Distribution Trajectories} section, with the \textbf{Spin} motion.
 The described phenomenon can be observed at the edges of the images with \textbf{Spin} motion, where those regions of the scene often move beyond the image boundaries before returning in the future.
 A qualitative example of this is shown in Figure \ref{fig:no_cycle}.

 Conditioning on an arbitrary number of frames could theoretically solve this problem.
 However, the practicality of this solution is limited by the ability to design models that can process an arbitrary number of inputs, and the model's ability to generalize to out-of-distribution camera poses (\textit{e.g.}, far away cameras in large scenes).
 Leveraging many images for generation is a potentially significant direction for future work.